bormaxi8080/osint-timeline/DRAFT.md

 Collaborator is an end-to-end environment for agentic development.
 Terminals, context files, and running code - all arranged on an infinite canvas in one place.
 No context switching, no tab hunting.
 Just your agents and your work, side by side.
 The app is early-stage and in active development, with native desktop targets for macOS, Windows, and Linux.
 On Windows, terminal sessions can target both PowerShell and WSL2 distros: https://github.com/collabs-inc/collab-public

+RepoWise.
+Codebase intelligence for AI and humans: code health scores, auto-generated docs, git analytics, dead code detection, and architectural decisions via MCP: https://github.com/repowise-dev/repowise

 Give your AI agent eyes to see the entire internet.
 Read & search Twitter, Reddit, YouTube, GitHub, Bilibili, XiaoHongShu - one CLI, zero API fees: https://github.com/Panniantong/Agent-Reach

+Agent-Native is an open-source framework for apps where agents and UI share the same actions, state, and context: https://github.com/BuilderIO/agent-native

 DeepInnovator.
 AI Research Assistant - Idea Spark & Scientific Discovery: https://github.com/HKUDS/DeepInnovator